andrewp-dot/demography-predictor/comparision_experiments.md

 **Goal:** LSTM has better accuracy then the statistical models.

 Models:
-    - baseLSTM (RNNvsStatisticalMethods) (or best model from previous experiments)
+    - BaseRNN (RNNvsStatisticalMethods) (or best model from previous experiments)
     - LocalARIMA
     - GM (not implemented yet)